ECCC-MSC/open-data/docs/msc-data/climate_cangrd/readme_cangrd_en.md

 ### Licence

-The [end-user licence for Environment and Climate Change Canada's data servers](../../licence/readme_en.md) specifies the conditions of use of these data.
+The [end-user licence for Environment and Climate Change Canada's data servers](../../licence/readme_en.md) specifies the conditions of use of this data.

 ### Metadata